Many children use too much pressure when writing. Read on for OT tricks to conquer this problem!

 How do you stop a child from pressing too hard when writing?

-It’s important to understand why a child is pressing too hard in order to address it.
+It’s important to understand why a child is pressing too hard to address it.
 For instance, if a child is using their whole arm to manipulate a crayon, you will need to work on developing shoulder and wrist stability as well as grasping and pressure skills.

 Tried and True “OT tricks” for when a child uses too much pressure When Writing